Moranetz/PosePrompter/DEPLOYMENT_CHECKLIST.md

 # Deployment Checklist

-Use this checklist before deploying PosePrompt Studio to production.
+Use this checklist before deploying Pose Prompter to production.

 ## Pre-Deployment